FlorianWilhelm/pytanis/docs/tasks/cfp.md

 !!! warning
     Obviously, you should never announce an CfP extension before the deadline of the original CfP is over 😜.
-It also makes sense to keep some of the deadlines above internal to avoid getting tons of e-mails if you missed the deadline 🙈.
+It also makes sense to keep some deadlines above internal to avoid getting tons of e-mails if you missed the deadline 🙈.